nfriedly/Coin-Allocator/readme.md

 Todo
 ----

-* Suggest trades to-and-from primary currency to rebalance account
+* Clean up CLI and add `npm install -g` support
-* Optimize trades to skip primary currency when appropriate (goal is lower total trade volume)
+* Optimize trades to lower fees and take advantage of any arbitrage opportunities
-* Create threshold of when to skip a trade
+* Create threshold of when to skip a trade and find an appropriate default value
-* Find appropriate value for the above threshold
 * Add option to automatically execute suggested trades
-* Finish testing Cryptsy API wrapper
-* Test core code
-* add jsbeautify tasks
-* Automate tests
 * Set up live instance to rebalance my account
-* Separate CLI from core lib
 * Support allocation by percentage
 * Support auto-selling balances in non-target currencies
 * Better error for bogus / unsupported currencies
 * Support A->B->C paths even when B is not a requested currency
+* Add support for BTC-e (and other exchanges?)